 In my view, O'Brien's pro-Australian, anti-Swedish, hard-lockdown views won't age well.
 Time, of course, will tell who is right"

-IGNORE 'COVID SCEPTICS' AND THEIR TALL TALES.

-The Tory MP on the fantasies of those in the media, and beyond, who oppose lockdown
+I'D LOVE TO IGNORE 'COVID SCEPTICS' AND THEIR TALL TALES.
+BUT THEY MAKE A SPLASH AND HAVE NO SHAME The Tory MP on the fantasies of those in the media, and beyond, who oppose lockdown

-If you had opened certain newspapers over the past year, you would have read the following.
+If you had opened certain newspapers over the past year, you the would have read the following.
 In spring, you'd have been told the virus was fizzling out.
 You might have been treated to the views of epidemiologist Sunetra Gupta, who claimed: "The epidemic has largely come and is on its way out in this country."
 This wasn't due to the lockdown, she argued, but "the build-up of immunity", which government advisers were apparently underestimating.